Stephen Curry NBA Playoffs Player Props: Warriors vs. Lakers

 - The Lakers concede 116.6 points per contest, 20th-ranked in the league.

-- The Lakers give up 44.9 rebounds per game, ranking 25th in the league.
+- On the boards, the Lakers have conceded 44.9 rebounds per game, which puts them 25th in the league.

-- The Lakers give up 25.7 assists per game, 15th-ranked in the league.
+- Allowing 25.7 assists per game, the Lakers are the 15th-ranked squad in the NBA.

 Stephen Curry vs. the Lakers